Request a Free 5-Minute Phone Appointment

 The decedent may have some property that passes outside of the probate process.
 Life insurance, retirement accounts, annuities, and other assets that are left to a specific beneficiary typically pass directly to that beneficiary without the necessity of going through probate.
 Property that is held in a trust is not considered property of the estate and it is not controlled by the executor.
 This will dictate how this property is to be distributed upon the decedent’s death.

 In some cases, how an asset is titled can affect whether it will go through the probate process.
 Because it can be difficult to understand the laws regarding jointly titled property, it may help to have an attorney assist with preparing the inventory for the estate.
 The inventory is a major component of a probate estate and must be correct in order to ensure that the property is distributed correctly.

-The probate attorneys of Lovett & House Co., LPA are here to help you through the probate process.
+The probate attorneys of Lovett & House Co., LPA are here to help you through the probate process – with 6 local offices.
 We are sensitive to the emotions and difficulties that many families go through when probating the estate of a loved one.
 Our attorneys want to take the confusion and frustration out of the probate process by helping the executor discharge his or her duties while avoiding unnecessary conflicts with family members or other parties in interest.
 If you have questions about the probate process, contact our office to schedule a confidential consultation with one of our experienced probate attorneys.